Flexible-Universe/QuantumQuillSwift/README.md

 # Quantum Quill Swift

-The Quantum Quill Swift Package have extensions and function for the daily use and for a cleaner code.
+The Quantum Quill Swift package offers extensions and functions for daily use, promoting cleaner code.

-Some of the extensions are from this [Site](https://betterprogramming.pub/24-swift-extensions-for-cleaner-code-41e250c9c4c3).
-Thank you to Alisa "Foxicorn" Nekrasova for this great article.
-This article was the inspiration for this swift-package.
-All other extensions I found it at the last years or write it self.
+Several extensions are sourced from this [site](https://betterprogramming.pub/24-swift-extensions-for-cleaner-code-41e250c9c4c3).
+A special thanks to Alisa "Foxicorn" Nekrasova for her excellent article, which served as inspiration for this Swift package.
+Additionally, some extensions were discovered in the past year, while others were authored for specific use cases.

-## Table of content
+## Table of Contents
 - [Features](#features)
 - [Requirements](#requirements)
 - [Installation](#installation)
 - [License](#license)

 ## Features
-- Create colors with HTML Hex values
+- Create colors using HTML Hex values
-- Simply date formatting
+- Simplify date formatting
-- Convert celsius to fahrenheit and reverse
+- Convert Celsius to Fahrenheit and vice versa
-- Convert kilometer to miles and reverse
+- Convert kilometers to miles and vice versa
-- Convert kilowatt to horse power and reverse
+- Convert kilowatts to horsepower and vice versa
-- Some Double Formmatting
+- Double formatting utilities
-- Some Integer Formatting
+- Integer formatting utilities
-- Check for valid email address
+- Validate email addresses
-- Check for valid phone number
+- Validate phone numbers
-- Add prefix if it not exist
+- Add a prefix if it does not exist
-- Check string if it alpha numeric
+- Check if a string is alphanumeric
-- Check string if only contains digits
+- Check if a string contains only digits
-- Some path functions and formatting functions
+- Various path functions and formatting utilities

 ## Requirements
-The following table shows the requirements for this Package:
+The following table outlines the requirements for this package:

 | Platform | Minimum Swift Version | Installation |
 | -------- | --------------------- | ------------ |
 | iOS 14.0+ / macOS 10.15+ | 5.3 | [Swift Package Manager](#swift-package-manager)|